 Are Wolves Endangered?

 The incredible comeback of the gray wolf in the Northern Rockies signaled the resolve of a society strong enough to embrace a world ensured not just for us, but for all species.
 Today, the future of wolves remains under threat — from hostile state management plans to anti-wildlife politicians.
-The Trump administration has proposed removing protections for wolves across the entire contiguous United States.
+The Trump administration removed protections for wolves across the entire contiguous United States.
 Earthjustice enforces the rule of law to preserve our irreplaceable wildlife and wild places.
 And we hold accountable those who harm them.

 The Fight For Wolves